hulkgosmash/ExfilTracer/README.md

 ![Description of the image](images/18.png)

-When prompted enter the username as `ftpuser` and if you specified a password as a terraform it will be this otherwise it will be the default value of `P@ssw0rd`.
+When prompted enter the username as `ftpuser` and if you specified a password as a terraform parameter it will be this otherwise it will be the default value of `P@ssw0rd`.

 ![Description of the image](images/19.png)